Luke Raley Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 4.70 team ERA ranks 18th across all MLB pitching staffs.
+- The Blue Jays have a 4.40 team ERA that ranks 14th across all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 20 total home runs at a clip of 1.5 per game (to rank 25th in the league).
+- Blue Jays pitchers combine to give up 23 total home runs at a rate of 1.5 per game (fourth-most in baseball).

-- Berrios (0-2) takes the mound for the Blue Jays to make his third start of the season.
+- Manoah gets the start for the Blue Jays, his fourth of the season.
+He is 1-0 with a 4.91 ERA and 11 strikeouts in 14 2/3 innings pitched.

-- His last appearance came on Sunday against the Los Angeles Angels, when the righty tossed four innings, surrendering four earned runs while giving up six hits.
+- The righty's last time out was on Tuesday against the Detroit Tigers, when he threw 4 1/3 innings, surrendering three earned runs while giving up four hits.

+- In three games this season, the 25-year-old has amassed an ERA of 4.91, with 6.7 strikeouts per nine innings.
+Opponents are batting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.